Our Guides

-Our guides are gifted teachers, thoughtful scholars, innovative communicators, and seasoned travelers.
+Our guides are gifted teachers, innovative communicators, and seasoned travelers.

 Chris Gehrz

 The owner and operator of Pietist Schoolman Travel, Chris is professor of history at Bethel University in St. Paul, Minnesota, where he came in 2003 after completing his doctorate at Yale University.
-A past winner of Bethel’s Faculty Excellence Award for Teaching, Chris’ courses include World War I (a J-term travel course in Europe), World War II, The Cold War, Modern Europe, The History and Politics of Sports, and Christianity and Western Culture.
-The author or editor of three books, Chris is currently writing a spiritual biography of Charles A. Lindbergh.
-He blogs regularly here at The Pietist Schoolman and also at The Anxious Bench for Patheos.
+A past winner of Bethel’s Faculty Excellence Award for Teaching, Chris’ courses include World War I, World War II, The Cold War, Modern Europe, The History and Politics of Sports, and Christianity and Western Culture.
+Chris is the author or editor of six books, including an acclaimed spiritual biography of Charles A. Lindbergh.
+Follow him on Substack!

 Chris’ Favorite Place to Visit in the United States: the Blue Ridge Mountains